ABC-iRobotics/realsense_utils/README.md

 # realsense_utils
 Modules and info for Intel RealSense cameras

+Install pyrealsense2==2.33.1.1388 (with pip using pip install pyrealsense2).

 After the installation is complete, the pre-built packages of librealsense should be installed.
 For this follow the instructions [here](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md), like this: